XingyuChenTim/XingyuChenTim/README.md

 ## I'm a graduate student in CU Boulder, Master in Data Science

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I'm a big badminton fan, playing badminton three times a week in Boulder and Westminster
 - 🌱 I’m currently learning guitar 🤣
 - 👯 I’m looking to collaborate with data science professors
-- 🥅 2021 Goals: Find decent internship for 2022 Summer
+- 🥅 2021 Goals: Get internship for 2022 Summer
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I lose 45 pounds from February to June this year

 ### Connect with me: